6 Lifestyle Changes That Will Help You Pay Off Debt

 Becoming Obsessed With Your Debt

 Up to this point, you may not have paid a lot of attention to your debt.
-Maybe you've spend a few minutes each month looking at your bills and setting up the online payment.
+Maybe you'd spend a few minutes each month looking at your bills and setting up the online payment.
 To pay off debt, you almost have to be almost obsessed with the numbers.

 Not being “good at math” can no longer be an excuse for not making progress.
 It may take spreadsheets, lists, or smartphone apps to keep the numbers in front of you.
 You might spend hours each week plugging in payments, adjusting your balances, and recalculating your payoff timeline.
 Doing the work will help you stay on top of your debt and let you know how much progress you're making.